Please email your comments & questions to geovisual at comcast.net. Thank you.

 Right click image to enlarge.

 1851 - Boundary Monument, Friendship Park, on international border between Border Field State Park, San Diego, California (USA), & Tijuana (Mexico).
 Monument of Italian marble made in New York, shipped around Cape Horn, and erected in 1851 (soon after the Mexican-American War of 1846-1848).
 When area started being call a Friendship Park has not be determined.
 Fence now separates the two countries and the monument.
-Mexican lighthouse and bull ring visible in background.
+US side is open country.
+Mexican side is urban with a lighthouse & bull ring very close to the monument.

 1931 - "Allegory of California. / Alegoria de California," Main staircase between 10th & 11th floors.
 Exchange's Luncheon Club/City Club, Pacific Stock Exchange Tower, San Francisco, California (USA).
 Fresco by Diego Rivera [1886-1857].